bsakai2000/RecipeBook/README.md

  - recipeBook.cpp: The main that provides a way to interact with our recipe book JSON file
  - recipe.cpp, recipe.hpp: The Recipe class that represents one recipe as a name, list of ingredients, list of steps, and list of tags
  - recipes.json: A sample recipe book
+ - completion.bash: A bash completion script for the recipeBook (Note that you should change recipeBookPath to match how you'll be calling it)